Lebanon Travel Advice

-Visitors to Lebanon are advised to remain highly vigilant throughout their stay due to the ongoing conflict and terrorism in the country.
+The travel advice for Lebanon is for visitors to remain highly vigilant throughout their stay, due to the ongoing conflict and terrorism in the country.
 Many regions are unstable both politically and culturally, carrying a high risk to visitors.

 There have been car explosions as recently as 2016 in Lebanon, with further attacks outside the refugee area, Saia, highly likely.
 The Palestine refugee camps have a long history of violent clashes with very little law and order, and all travel to this area is highly advised against.

 A suicide bomb attack in the town of Al Qaa in July 2016, injured a number of citizens.
 You should avoid all travel to this area.

 2015 saw explosions in the southern area of Beirut, Burj-al-Barajneh, with 43 people killed and 239 injured.
 Cross-border shelling and attacks on the military are frequent in the areas of Majidiyeh, Kfarshouba, Abbasiye and Wazzani.

 Further incidents include a suicide bomb attack in the Jabel Mohsen area of Tripoli, which killed 9 people and left many more injured.

 There is a high threat from terrorist activity throughout the country, and more so in the Bekaa Valley (west of the Baalbek El Hermel high way) in Saida and south of the Litani River.
 In 2014, there were 16 bombings alone across the country, with attacks taking place in Wadi Khaled, Al Qaa, Hermel, Baalbek and Aarsal in the Bekaa Valley.
 Travellers are advised to remain on high alert and be wary of any suspicious behaviour during their visit.

 Lebanon is perhaps the most diverse country in the Middle East.
 There have been times of peace, but this can and has deteriorated quickly in the past, triggered by international, regional or local events.